She Crab Soup Recipe:

 In a large, heavy pot over low heat, melt

 butter; add flour and blend until smooth.
-Slowly add milk and half & half cream, stirring constantly with a whisk; cook until thickened.
+Slowly add milk and half and half cream, stirring constantly with a whisk; cook until thickened.

 Add onion, Worcestershire sauce, salt, white pepper, mace, cayenne pepper, and lemon